Lived your life, be healty, be happy

 The way of the future

-Seeing the Navya Autonom Shuttle Evo with my own eyes, operating in a shopping mall park area, here in Indonesia, just making me to think & realize how far we came at the future.
+Seeing the Navya Autonom Shuttle Evo with my own eyes, operating in a shopping mall park area, here in Indonesia, just makes me think & realize how far we have come in the future.

-The Future in here, now.
-Yesterday just a memories.
+The Future is here, now.
+Yesterday just memories.

-As an Indonesian, with a lot going on here at this modern transition developing country, seeing this autonomous bus operate, although still in the trial phase, just make me have to say “wow”.
+As an Indonesian, with a lot going on here in this modern transition developing country, seeing this autonomous bus operate, although still in the trial phase, just makes me have to say “Wow”.

-Hopefully it will soon can be implemented widely among various cities in Indonesia.
+Hopefully, it will soon be implemented widely among various cities in Indonesia.

 Stock photo for – https://www.dreamstime.com/serpong-indonesia-april-navya-autonomous-minibus-trial-open-area-shopping-mall-tangerang-indonesia-navya-autonomous-image245854122